Aaaaaggghhh!! How hard can it possibly be, to keep our homes basically clean?

 I do hope this easy cleaning routine helps.
 Give it a go and let me know how you get on.

-And for more really simple tips for decluttering and managing your home do sign up for my newsletter …
+And for more really simple tips for organising your home do follow me on Facebook and check out my other cleaning & decluttering posts: